7 August 2018

 Finally, do you have any advice for leaders who want to create a more diverse and inclusive culture or for future female leaders in the industry?

 Leaders must walk the talk.
 It’s not just about policies and processes or token females in roles, but a genuine positive representation of diverse talent.
 And to the future female leaders – be yourself, be bold, be comfortable with re-learning and be humble.
-But know that the sky is the limit!Posted about 3 years ago
+But know that the sky is the limit!Posted over 3 years ago